artlevitan/KILO.Push-API/README.md

 KILO.Push is perfect for sending news and promotions, security alerts, IoT notifications and smart home automation.

 ## Scope of application
-- News and promotions;
+- News and promotions.
-- Security alerts (two-factor authentication, alarm, etc.);
+- Security alerts (two-factor authentication, alarm, etc.).
-- IoT notifications and smart home automation;
+- IoT notifications and smart home automation.
-- Anonymous prize draws;
+- Anonymous prize draws.
-- Complete replacement of paid SMS;
+- Complete replacement of paid SMS.
 - And much more…

 ## Get started